 Following soon after the WPOTY, I won several awards in Nature’s Best and International Photographer Awards.
 Within the year, I signed contributor agreements with OSF/PhotoLibrary, Getty Images™, and Frank Lane Picture Agency (FLPA).

-I’ve spent many years financing my own private photographic tours, travelling with Jacqueline to wildlife hotspots around the world.
+I’ve spent many years financing my own private photographic tours, travelling with Jacqueline, around the world.
 Firstly, we began with our most treasured animal with tigers in Bandhavgarh, India – visiting the National Park up to three-times per year for several years in a row.

 In 2006, we witnessed the death of a male tiger and subsequent cover-up by the authorities.
-As a direct consequence, we moved focus to East Africa.
-Accepting an invite from Paul Goldstein whom we’d met in India, we found a new home at Kicheche Camps, revelling in the world-famous Masai Mara National Reserve and Mara Conservancies.
+As a direct consequence, sickened by what we'd witnessed, we moved our focus to East Africa.
+Accepting an invite from fellow wildlife photographer and passionate conservationist, Paul Goldstein, we found a new home at Kicheche Camps, revelling in the world-famous Masai Mara National Reserve and Mara Conservancies.

-In 2011, my dear friend, Sue Flood, introduced to Silversea Expeditions.
-I completed several contracts photographing onboard the Silver Explorer, working as part of the superb Expedition Team.
-It was an extraordinary opportunity.
-The majority of this work was in and around the High Arctic, Svalbard Archipelago, Iceland, and Greenland.
+In 2011, my dear friend, Sue Flood, introduced me to Silversea Expeditions.
+I completed several contracts, photographing onboard the Silver Explorer, working as part of their superb Expedition Team.
+It was another extraordinary opportunity, with the vast majority of our time exploring the High Arctic, Svalbard Archipelago, Iceland, and Greenland.

-In 2017, I moved away from commercial stock photography and terminated my Getty Images contributor agreement.
-Although my images are still available to license via elliottneep.com, my real focus is to produce wildlife and nature photographs as large format prints and contemporary wall art.
+In 2017, I finally moved away from commercial stock photography and terminated my Getty Images™ Contributor Agreement.
+Although my images are still available for Rights-managed licenses via elliottneep.com, my cornerstone is now creative fine art wildlife and nature photography, reproduced as large-format prints and contemporary wall art.